Planned Parenthood says Colorado shooter opposed abortion

 One of Dear's Hartsel neighbors described him as a loner who lived on his remote property with a woman.
 Zigmond Post Jr. said Dear once gave him a pamphlet critical of President Barack Obama.

-(Additional reporting by Fiona Ortiz in Chicago, Daniel Wallis in Denver, Frank McGurty in New York, Megan Cassella in Washington, David Bailey in Minneapolis and Colleen Jenkins in Charlotte, N.C.; Writing by Frank McGurty; Editing by Jonathan Oatis, Alan Crosby and Leslie Adler)
+(Additional reporting by Fiona Ortiz in Chicago, Daniel Wallis in Denver, Frank McGurty in New York, Megan Cassella in Washington and Colleen Jenkins in Charlotte, N.C.; Writing by Frank McGurty; Editing by Jonathan Oatis and Alan Crosby)